What is the Fourier Transform of a Spatial Point Process?: Notation and Definitions

 We have to exercise some caution when interpreting the Fourier transform as a bijective transform.
-Yes, it should contain the same information about scale, but the meaning of the word scale will be different.
+Yes, it should contain the same information about scale, but the meaning of the word ``scale'' will be different from a simple spatial understanding.
 In time or space the notion is associated with the support of $\gamma(z)$ or $\rho^{(2)}(z)$.
-In frequency being supported over a wavenumber $w$ means variation over scales $1/\|w\|$ is present in the correlation function, or to represent the variability in $\gamma(z)$ we need frequencies $\|w\|$.
-The function $\rho^{(2)}(z)-\lambda^2$ is often approached in terms of what scales it is non-zero at, but the variation in the function can be associated with long or short scales.
-So for a covariance function, we now have two notions of what it means to possess scales $\|w\|$; either $\gamma(1/\|w\|\mathbf{u})$ is non-zero for unit vector $\mathbf{u}$ or $\gamma(z)$ is variable (changing) and the scale of the change is $\|w\|$.
+Being supported over a wavenumber $\freq$ means variation over scales $1/\|\freq\|$ is present in the correlation function, or to represent the variability in $\gamma(z)$ we need wavenumbers $\|\freq\|$ present in the spectral representation.
+The function $\rho^{(2)}(z)-\lambda^2$ is often approached in terms of what scales it is non-zero at, but the variation in the function can also be associated with long or short scales.
+So for a covariance function, we now have two notions of what it means to possess scales $\|\freq\|$; either $\gamma(\mathbf{u}/\|\freq\|)$ is non-zero for unit vector $\mathbf{u}$ or $\gamma(z)$ is variable (changing) and the scale of the change is $\|\freq\|$.
 Imagine observing a sinusoid with period $k$.
 The function will hit unity at a regular set of $z$ values, and so it will be supported at those $z$ values, but also its Fourier transform will be supported at $1/k$.

 This is clear from Figure~\ref{fig:fig-1} where covariance is present at smaller or medium scales smoothly for the clustered Thomas processes, or repelled for the Mat\'{e}rn hard-core processes.
-As the Mat\'{e}rn process's complete covariance function is discontinuous, its Fourier transform is supported over all scales (due to the Heisenberg-Gabor uncertainty principle~\citep{cohen1995time}).
+As the Mat\'{e}rn process' complete covariance function is discontinuous, its Fourier transform is supported over all scales (due to the Heisenberg-Gabor uncertainty principle~\cite{cohen1995time}).
 This can be deduced from~\eqref{eqn:rhobyscale}.
-To reproduce the discontinuity we need all scales.
+To reproduce the discontinuity we need all scales in the Fourier representation.

-We see from~\eqref{weightav} that not all frequencies or wavenumbers are given equal weighting.
+We see from~\eqref{weightav} that not all wavenumbers are given equal weighting.
 First all wavenumbers are given an equal weighting $\lambda$ and then the Fourier transform of $\rho^{(2)}(z)-\lambda^2$ determines the wavenumbers that are up--weighted (added) or down--weighted (subtracted) relative to the overall level of $\lambda$.
 We then observe what wavenumbers are important to the representation of the point process, which gives more information, conveniently decomposed on a scale--by--scale manner.